Frequently Asked Questions

 Dean Clendon is our current representative.
 Ngati Kuta has not yet selected it’s negotiators but as we get nearer to the negotiation stage, two negotiators will be appointed.

 Could you be a negotiator or do you have other skills that may support the hapu through this process?

-If you have any suggestion or reccomendations, please share with us through email at email@example.com
+If you have any suggestion or recommendations, please share with us through email at firstname.lastname@example.org

 What is the “Crown Settlement Process”?

-Te Whakaeetanga hapu have agreed to work together because we share common ancestry, values and a vision of Hapu Rangatiratanga.
-The Crown is represented by the New Zealand Government and Te Arawhiti is the Government’s lead agency established to progress the settlement of historical grievances with all iwi.
+Our hapū is part of Te Whakaeetanga Alliance and the Crown is represented by the New Zealand Government and Te Arawhiti is the Government’s lead agency established to progress the settlement of historical grievances with all iwi.